 - 1. If the Participant buffer Layer does not have unique IDs or names for each site, create them now. - 2.
-Use the Spatial Join to calculate the number of access points for each study-site - a.
-Right-click on the Study-Site Layer and select Joins and Relates -> Join... - b.
-Under "What to you want to join to this layer?", choose Join data from another layer based on spatial location. - c.
-Under 1.
-Choose the layer to join to this layer, or load spatial data from disk:, click the downarrow and select the Access Point layer from the list. - d.
-Click the radio button for "Each polygon will be given a summary of the numeric attributes of the points that fall inside it, and a count field showing how many points fall inside it". - e.
-Leave all the check boxes under How do you want the attributes to be summarized? unchecked. - f.
-Specify the location and name of the output layer. - g.
+Use the Summarize function to count the number of access points for each study-site - a.
+Right-click on the Study-Site Layer and select Open Attribute Table - b.
+In the attribute table, right-click on the column that contains the unique ID for each study site and select Summarize... from the context menu. - c.
+Accept the defaults for 1.
+Select a field to summarize: and 2.
+Choose one or more summary statistics to be included in the output table:. - d. - e.
+Specify the location and name of the output layer. - f.
 Click OK. - 3.
-The output layer will contain one polygon for each study-site.
+3. The output layer will contain one polygon for each study-site.
 One of the attributes of this layer will be the number of access points falling inside the study-site.

-5.13 Road Length per Unit Area (LEAN Version) (2010 ECHO)

-This simplifies the alternate NEAT GIS Protocol 6.5, which relies heavily on the hand-removal of parkways (at-grade divided roads) and interstate highways from the analysis.
+5.13 Road Length per Unit Area (LEAN Version) (2010 ECHO)This simplifies the alternate NEAT GIS Protocol 6.5, which relies heavily on the hand-removal of parkways (at-grade divided roads) and interstate highways from the analysis.
 Instead of examining each study-site and removing parkways and interstate highways, this protocol removes interstate highways from the Road Centerline Layer before intersecting the roads with the study-sites.
 Since identifying the parkways and at-grade divided roads for every study-site will be too time-consuming, they are left in the Road Centerline Layer.